codechapin/LWJGL-ThinMatrix/README.md

 # LWJGL and ThinMatrix
-A 3D Game Engine with LWJGL 3.
-The code is in Java 11 and Kotlin 1.3.
+A 3D Game Engine with LWJGL 3 and Java 11.

 It follows the 3D Game Engine tutorials by [@ThinMatrix](https://twitter.com/ThinMatrix).